About the Charity

 SFBHF’s primary effort has been to fund a free spay/neuter mobile clinic with a state of the art surgical suite - the only such program in the Bay Area.
 This mobile clinic offers a convenient means for families with limited financial resources to receive important basic healthcare for their pets.
 Vanessa Getty has held two PURR events as one way of funding this valuable endeavor, you can read about the most recent one here.

-The Peninsula Humane Society & SPCA, with SFBHF’s generous support, has altered more than 6,000 pets since the mobile clinic program’s inception in 2006…the goal is to continue to spay/neuter hundreds of animals every year…
+The Peninsula Humane Society & SPCA, with SFBHF’s generous support, has altered nearly 10,000 pets since the mobile clinic program’s inception in 2006…the goal is to continue to spay/neuter hundreds of animals every year…

 Pet overpopulation results in hundreds of thousands of unwanted pets surrendered to shelters across the country each year.
 SFBHF’s efforts seek to spay/neuter pets in order to limit overpopulation, and help reduce the number of pets in shelters – limiting the need to euthanize these pets due to the budgetary and space constraints shelters face.